 Georgian Simplicity:

 The Georgian era brought about a shift towards neoclassical simplicity.
 Oriel windows, while still present, were often more restrained in design.
-Straight lines, symmetry, and classical motifs defined the architectural landscape, reflecting the prevailing tastes of the 18th century.
+Symmetry and simple straight lines became more common during this time.

 Victorian Revival: